Edmond and Corrigan: Architectural practice

 The practice of Edmond and Corrigan was officially formed in 1975, though the pair had gradually been collaborating and associating on projects after Corrigan's return from America in 1974.
 Much of their early work consisted of church buildings and community buildings for the Catholic communities of suburban Melbourne.

 They designed the Keysborough Church of the Resurrection, completed in 1977, and later buildings in Keysborough.
 The project was published in 1977.
+The School of the Resurrection, Keysborough was awarded the Victorian Architecture Medal in 1979.

 The practice's subsequent projects, many of them in suburban sites, continued with the idea of an Australian architectural language, visible in their competition entries for the Parliament House, Canberra Competition in 1977, The Australian Stockman's Hall of Fame and the State Library of Victoria, their many projects for community buildings, and their work for universities.

 They later undertook larger projects; many of them, particularly RMIT Building 8, pursued the idea of 'a city in a single building'.
 Their Athan House of 1986 was published widely.

 The practice also worked extensively in stage and set design for Opera Australia, Melbourne University Theatre Group, and La Mama.